Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/README.md

 To run this sample:

-> Pre-requisites: Install .NET Core (for example for Windows) by following the instructions at [.NET and C# - Get Started in 10 Minutes](https://www.microsoft.com/net/core).
+> Pre-requisites: Install .NET Core 2.1 or later (for example for Windows) by following the instructions at [.NET and C# - Get Started in 10 Minutes](https://www.microsoft.com/net/core).
 In addition to developing on Windows, you can develop on [Linux](https://www.microsoft.com/net/core#linuxredhat), [Mac](https://www.microsoft.com/net/core#macos), or [Docker](https://www.microsoft.com/net/core#dockercmd).

 ### Step 1: Register the sample with your Azure AD tenant